Achieving a Professional Finish in Painting and Decorating: Coats, Rollers, and Techniques

 Painting and Decorating Techniques to Achieve a Professional Finish

 The number of coats and the choice of roller are crucial.
-But pros use other techniques to ensure a high-quality result.
+However, pros use other techniques to ensure a high-quality result.

 1. Preparation: The Key to Success